Sentilix/pitty/README.md

 This World of Warcraft 1.12.1 "Vanilla" addon will attempt to identify people healing using automated healing addons, such as QuickHeal.

-While QuickHeal (QH) as such is not bad (or forbidden), it are sometimes used to spam healing while hiding the brain!
+While QuickHeal (QH) as such is not bad (or forbidden), it is sometimes used to spam healing while hiding the brain!
 This addon intercept the internal QH communication, and keeps a list of characters found to be using the QH addon.